 Prescribed medical supplies, devices and equipment like air filters, blood pressure monitors, bathroom and mobility aids (see eligible supplies)

 Medically-required travel expenses such as ambulance services

 It's important to know there is no insurance protection for catastrophic expenses or out-of-country coverage with an HSA.
+Once you've hit your allocated HSA limit, you're done.
 A traditional group benefits plan can provide this.